'Paan Singh Tomar' screenwriter Sanjay Chouhan dies at 61 | Entertainment

 'Paan Singh Tomar' screenwriter Sanjay Chouhan dies at 61

-Sanjay Chouhan, the screenplay writer of critically-acclaimed movies such as Paan Singh Tomar and Sahib Biwi aur Gangster, has died, his friend and filmmaker Avinash Das said on Friday.The 61-year-old screenwriter, who was suffering from liver cirrhosis, passed away at a Mumbai hospital on Thursday night, Das told PTI.He died last night at the hospital at 11.30pm.
+Sanjay Chouhan, the screenplay writer of critically-acclaimed movies such as Paan Singh Tomar and Sahib Biwi aur Gangster, has died, his friend and filmmaker Avinash Das said on Friday.The 61-year-old screenwriter, who was suffering from liver cirrhosis, passed away at a hospital here on Thursday night.He died last night at the hospital at 11.30pm.

 - Country: